jorubhi/JavaWeb-Mysql-InternshipProject/README.md

 # JavaEE-Mysql-InternshipProject

+--Import this project SurvivalProj in eclipse workspace, add any dependencies which might be missing.

+Based on Mysql server, hence server instance should be up and running.
+Change Username/Password accordingly.

+Run the DB scripts for Mysql before starting the application(Scripts in dbscripts.txt) in root of this repo)

+------------------About app---------------------

 Equity trading application that simulates the Portfolio Manager and Trader functionalities and their interaction with the designated Broker/Exchange.